kevywevyy/Nine-Technical-Test/README.md

 Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
 To install run:
 `npm i body-parser`

 ### Running the Project
+The version of nodejs is v16.14.0.
+The version of npm is 8.3.1.
-1. In the root project directory, run `npm install` and `npm start` to start the server, listening on localhost:8888.
+1. Once the node version is installed, in the root project directory run `npm install` to install the packages necessary to run the project
+2. After the packages are installed, run `npm start` to start the server on localhost port 8888 which you can access at `localhost:8888`